Professional

 Every eligible application is assessed

-by a Visual Arts Advisor and/or the Visual Arts team.
+by a Visual Arts Adviser and/or the Visual Arts team.
 Each application is

 assessed against how it meets the assessment criteria for the award.
 The